Peptic ulcers affect the digestive system.

 Tests that can confirm a diagnosis include:

-- Breath test, using a radioactive carbon atom to detect H. pylori
+- Breath test, using a radioactive carbon atom to detect H. pylori.

-- Stool antigen test to detect H. pylori in the feces
+- Stool antigen test to detect H. pylori in the feces.

 - Upper gastrointestinal (GI) X-ray can help to identify some ulcers.

-If an ulcer is detected, the doctor may take a biopsy, a small sample of tissue for examination under a microscope.
+If an ulcer is detected, the doctor may take a biopsy (a small sample of tissue) for examination under a microscope.
 A biopsy can test for H. pylori and look for evidence of cancer.
 The endoscopy may be repeated a few months later to determine whether the ulcer is healing.

-Treatment of peptic ulcers
+Complications of peptic ulcers

 The risk of complications increases if the ulcer is left untreated, or if treatment is not completed.
+Complications can include:

 Peptic ulcers can recur.
 Having a first ulcer increases the risk of developing another one later.